 At the Davi Law Group, our attorneys realize that every case is different and we are prepared to take a customized approach to your situation.
 We will help you find the best solution for you and your family, while working within the law to legally restore your rights and privileges.

 If your license has been suspended and you are facing first-time DUI charges, contact our office.
 You have the opportunity to meet with one of our experienced DUI defense lawyers and discuss your options.
-Call 630-580-6373 today to schedule your confidential consultation at one of our four convenient office locations.
+Call 630-580-6373 today to schedule your confidential consultation at one of our five convenient office locations.
 Financing options are available.
 We proudly serve the entire Chicagoland region, representing clients in Cook, Will, Kendall, Kane, and DuPage Counties.